Planá nad Lužnicí: Economy

-A production plant of Madeta, the largest dairy in the country, is located here since 1969.
-It is the biggest plant for natural cheeses in the country.
+A production plant of Madeta, the largest dairy in the country, has been located here since 1969.
+It is the largest plant for natural cheeses in the country.

 The largest employer with its headquarters in Planá nad Lužnicí is Silon.
 The company was originally founded as a polyamide filament yarn producer in 1950.
 Later it focused on silon production (improved nylon for women's stockings invented by Otto Wichterle).
 Today it is a producer of polyolefin based performance compounds and polyester fibres.

 Transport

 The D3 motorway (part of the European route E55) from Tábor to České Budějovice runs alongside the town.

 Planá nad Lužnicí is located on the Prague–České Budějovice railway line.